MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 1. See the details pane with time-series charts for each metric available.
 1. **Optional**: If a recommendation is available, select **View logs**.

-For resources available in the monitoring experience, you can learn more about resource-specific metrics in the maker documentation with links in the following table.
+For resources available in the monitoring experience, you can learn more about resource-specific metrics in the maker documentation.
+The following table indicates which resources are available at this time.

 | Product | Resource | Availability |
 |---------|------------|------------|